Omar Khanani

-Omar Khanani (born June 1, 1984, Durham, North Carolina) is a retired British-American professional basketball player and now works as a pro player development trainer with NBA players.
+Omar Khanani (born June 1, 1984) is a retired British-American professional basketball player and now works as a pro player development trainer with NBA players.
 As a basketball player, he primarily played as a point guard.
 He has played in the United States and in various parts of the world, including Europe and the Middle East.

 Early life and education

 Holding dual British and American citizenship, Omar Khanani was born on June 1, 1984 in Durham, North Carolina.
 He attended Laurinburg Institute, a preparatory school in Laurinburg, North Carolina known for its strong basketball program.
 While Khanani played for Laurinburg, the Laurinburg basketball team won the U.S. Prep National Championship in 2003 as the team included 16 division 1 players.
 He graduated from Laurinburg Institute in 2004.
 He later went on to play college basketball at Texas College, completing his collegiate career in 2009.
 He also played for University of New Orleans for one season.
 He was eligible for the NBA Draft in 2009 but was not drafted.